Meta11/QTGameEngine/README.md

 # QTGameEngine
-A game engine using QT and OpenGL
+A game engine under construction using QT and OpenGL